lern-code-io/angular-exercises/problem-1/README.md

 # Task 1: Creating a For Loop in Angular (lv1)

 ## Description
-Update the TodolistComponent HTML template to loop through the array of ToDo's and display each ToDo title using Angular directives.
+Update the TodoListComponent HTML template to loop through the array of ToDo's and display each ToDo title using Angular directives.
 Display the title within <p> tags.

 ## Acceptance Criteria
 - Use the correct Angular directive and place it on a `div` with class `loopContainer`.